volusion/element/content/how-to/add-page-with-uri-parameters.md

 ---
-title: "How to Add a Page That Depends on URI Parameters"
+title: 'How to Add a Page That Depends on URI Parameters'
 ---

 ## 1. Figure Out What Block(s) you Will Use